History of the Legendary Aircraft

 The Tupolev Tu-144 is a Soviet supersonic transport aircraft (SST).
 It is the first and one of only two SSTs in the world to enter commercial service.

-The creation and development of the Tu-144 is the largest and most complicated program in the history of Soviet aircraft construction.
-As a result of long-term work, it was possible to create an aircraft of the highest world class, in terms of its basic performance characteristics, not inferior to the corresponding aircraft created in the West.
+The design and development of the Tu-144 is the largest and most complicated project in the history of Soviet aircraft construction.
+As a result of long-term work, it was possible to create an aircraft of the highest world class: in terms of its basic performance characteristics, not inferior to the corresponding aircraft, Concorde, created in the West.

 On July 16, 1963 the Council of Ministers of the USSR issued a decree "On the development of the Tu-144 SST with four jet engines and the construction of a batch of such aircraft in the Tupolev Design Bureau."
 The general management was carried out by Andrey Tupolev.